Nandanans9072/Decision_tree/README.md

-# Decision_tree
-Decision Tree Builder with Gini Index
+🧩 Decision Tree Builder (Gini Index)

-This notebook demonstrates how to build a decision tree classifier from categorical datasets using the Gini index for splitting.
+Build decision tree classifiers from categorical datasets using the Gini index.
+This notebook works with any categorical dataset and provides both textual and graphical tree representations.

-You can use ant type od dataset

-How It Works
+🚀 How It Works

-Gini index is computed for each attribute split.
+Compute Gini Index: Calculates the impurity for each possible attribute split.

-Attribute with lowest Gini (most homogeneous split) is selected.
+Choose Best Attribute: Selects the attribute with the lowest Gini (most homogeneous split).

-Recursively build child nodes until leaves are pure or no attributes left.
+Recursive Tree Building: Creates child nodes until:

+All samples belong to one class, or

+No attributes remain for splitting.

-Leaf nodes store the predicted class (majority class).
+Leaf Nodes: Store the predicted class based on majority voting.

+✨ Features

+Multi-way splits for categorical attributes.

+Handles small to medium datasets.

+Textual Tree: Easy to read hierarchical structure.

+Graphical Tree: Visualize using Graphviz in Colab or Jupyter.

+📊 Example Use Cases

+Predict Job Offers based on CGPA, Practical Knowledge, Communication Skills.

+Predict Sunburn risk based on Hair, Height, Weight, and Lotion usage.

+🔧 Usage

+Load your dataset into a pandas DataFrame.

+Specify the target column.

+Build the tree:

+tree = build_tree(data, target='Job_Offer')
+print_tree(tree)          # Text view
+graph = visualize_tree_graphviz(tree)
+display(Source(graph.source))  # Visual view